ammarhakim/gkyl-doc/source/postgkyl/keyconcepts.rst

 nothing happens to the data file itself).

 The other type does not overwrite its inputs but rather creates a new dataset.
-As a rule of thumb, these are commands that take (or can take) multiple inputs and is, therefore, unclear which input to modify.
+As a rule of thumb, these are commands that take (or can take) multiple inputs and/or change the nature of data.
 Note that these commands often make the result the only active dataset to simplify the flow.
-A typical example is :ref:`pg_cmd_ev`:
+A typical example is the :ref:`pg_cmd_ev` command:

 .. code-block:: bash